Since 2017

 Step 13

-14. Stewed zucchini in sour cream is ready.
-The natural zucchini taste preserved through gentle technique pairs perfectly with meat, mushrooms, cereals, and rustic-style potatoes.
-Serve hot OR cold (excellent both ways).
+14. The stewed zucchini in sour cream is ready.
+The natural flavour the zucchini retains with this recipe pairs perfectly with meat, mushrooms, grains and rustic-style potatoes.
+The dish can be served either hot or cold.

 Step 14